 - Written documentation of the bidder/offeror's commitment to use a DBE subcontractor whose participation it submits to meet a contract goal; and

 - Written confirmation from each listed DBE firm that it is participating in the contract in the kind and amount of work provided in the prime contractor's commitment.

-Construction Projects - The bidder/offeror must present the required information under sealed bid procedures, as a matter of responsiveness, or with initial proposals, under contract negotiation procedures no later than five business days after bid opening as a matter of responsibility.
-(DBE Form 5)
+Construction Projects - The bidder/offeror must present the required information under sealed bid procedures, as a matter of responsiveness, or with initial proposals, under contract negotiation procedures at the time of bid.
+(DBE Form 5 - Good Faith Efforts)

 Consultant Projects - If your firm is unable to achieve the listed DBE goal, instead of the required DBE statement on letterhead, the DBE Form 5- Good Faith Efforts must be included with your firm's LOI.
-(DBE Form 5)
+(DBE Form 5 - Good Faith Efforts)